-Kosher flats available in halls at University of Birmingham (Elgar Court, Mason Court, Maple Bank, Tennis Courts).
+Kosher flats available in halls at University of Birmingham (Mason Court & Tennis Courts).
 Jewish students at the other universities in Birmingham tend to go to Hillel.
-Hillel House – 42 rooms, all with own kitchen, some with en-suite bathroom, plus large social spaces, and the main space for J-Soc events.
+Hillel House – 42 rooms, all with own kitchen, some with en-suite bathroom, plus large social spaces, and the main space for JSoc events.
 10 mins walking to University of Birmingham, 10 mins train to town centre for other Birmingham universities (Aston, UCB, BCU, etc.) 10/10 would recommend.

 Local Synagogue Information

 Birmingham Progressive Synagogue (Liberal)

 Birmingham Hebrew Congregation (informally known as Singers Hill, also Orthodox, less popular with students than the other 2)